Susan Hockfield

-Susan Hockfield (born March 24, 1951) is an American neuroscientist who served as the sixteenth president of the Massachusetts Institute of Technology from December 2004 through June 2012.
-Hockfield succeeded Charles M. Vest and was succeeded by L. Rafael Reif, who had served in her administration as Provost.
-Hockfield was the first biologist and the first woman to serve as the Institute's president.
+Susan Hockfield (born March 24, 1951) is an American neuroscientist who served as the 16th president of the Massachusetts Institute of Technology from 2004 to 2012.

 Hockfield currently serves as a Professor of Neuroscience in MIT's Department of Brain and Cognitive Sciences, a Joint Professor of Work and Organization Studies in MIT’s Sloan School of Management, and a member of the Koch Institute for Integrative Cancer Research.
 She is also a director of Break Through Cancer, Cajal Neuroscience, Fidelity Non-Profit Management Foundation, Lasker Foundation, Mass General Brigham, Pfizer, Repertoire Immune Medicines, and the Whitehead Institute for Biomedical Research; a lifetime member of the MIT Corporation; and a board member of the Belfer Center at the Harvard Kennedy School of Government.
 Before returning to MIT following her presidency, Hockfield held the Marie Curie Visiting Professorship at Harvard University's John F. Kennedy School of Government.

 Early life and education

-Hockfield graduated from Horace Greeley High School in Chappaqua, New York in 1969.
+Hockfield graduated from Horace Greeley High School in Chappaqua, New York, in 1969.
 She received her bachelor's degree in Biology from the University of Rochester in 1973 and her Ph.D. in Anatomy and Neuroscience from the Georgetown University School of Medicine in 1979.
 Her doctoral dissertation centered on the pathways in the nervous system through which pain is perceived and processed.
 Her advisor during her doctoral work was Stephen Gobel.

 Career

 Following a postdoctoral fellowship at the University of California, San Francisco, Hockfield joined the staff of the Cold Spring Harbor Laboratory in 1980.
 She was hired by James Watson, who together with Francis Crick had discovered the structure of DNA.

 In 1985, Hockfield joined the faculty of Yale University.
 She received tenure in 1991 and became a full professor of neurobiology in 1994; soon thereafter she began to take on positions of administrative leadership.
 From 1998 to 2002, she served as Dean of Yale's Graduate School of Arts and Sciences, with oversight of 70 graduate programs.
 Over the course of her deanship, the number of applicants to the graduate school doubled.
 Support for graduate students also expanded in many dimensions, including healthcare, career counseling, fellowships, and opportunities to interact with faculty.

-In December 2002, she was named Yale's Provost — the university's second-highest officer, with oversight of the university's 12 schools.
+In December 2002, she was named Yale's Provost – the university's second-highest officer, with oversight of the university's 12 schools.
 As Provost, she led major initiatives in science, medicine, and engineering, including a $500 million investment in scientific facilities.

 During her time as dean and as provost, Hockfield was at the center of an imbroglio surrounding the Graduate Employees and Students Organization and its unionization efforts.
 While Yale opposed the student union, Hockfield made healthcare for Ph.D. students free and increased stipends for graduate students.